Battle of Ruapekapeka: Battle of Ruapekapeka Pā

-When the new British Governor, Sir George Grey, failed to end the Flagstaff War by negotiation, he assembled a British force of 1,168 men in the Bay of Islands to deal with Hone Heke and Te Ruki Kawiti.
+When the new British Governor, Sir George Grey, failed to end the Flagstaff War by negotiation, he assembled a British force of 1,168 men in the Bay of Islands to deal with Hōne Heke and Te Ruki Kawiti.
 In early December 1845 the Colonial forces, commanded by Lieutenant Colonel Despard, moved by water towards Ruapekapeka and began a two-week advance over 20 km to bring artillery up to the pā.

+The ordnance used in the battle were three naval 32-pounder guns, one 18-pounder gun, two 12-pounder howitzers, one light 6-pounder brass field gun, four 5½" brass Mann mortars designed for New Zealand service, and two Congreve rocket-tubes—24-pounder and 12-pounder.
+Despard reported the positions of ordnance on 9 January 1846.

+Our present position before the pa is as follows: The main camp is placed on an open piece of ground, or rather ridge, with deep-wooded valleys either side, and thick woods both in front and rear: the distance from the pa supposed to be about 750 yards.
+In our front there are three guns (one 32-pounder, one 12-pound howitzer, and one light 6-pounder), with an apparatus for throwing rockets.
+From this position several shells have been thrown into the pa, as well as rockets, and much execution must have been done by them, as they were well directed.

+Within the larger stockade, which at the utmost cannot be more than 400 yards from the pa, there are two 32-pounders and four small 5½ inch mortars; and the wood in front of these guns has been so completely cut down that nearly the whole face of the pa is now open to their fire.

+The small advanced stockade contains one 18-pounder and one 12-pound howitzer, and commands a range not only along the same face (the western) that is exposed to the fire of our other batteries, but will also range along the southern face, and I expect to destroy the defences on the south-west angle.

-The ordnance used in the battle were three naval 32-pounders, one 18-pounder, two 12-pounder howitzers, one 6-pounder brass gun, four 5½" brass Mann mortars, and two Congreve rocket-tubes.
-It took two weeks to bring the heavy guns into range of the pā, they started the cannon bombardment on 27 December 1845.
-The directing officers were Lieutenant Bland (HMS Racehorse) and Lieutenant Leeds (HEICS Elphinstone); Lieutenant Egerton (HMS North Star) was in charge of firing the rocket-tubes.
+It had taken two weeks to bring the heavy guns into range of the pā.
+Bombardment started on 27 December 1845.
+The directing officers were Lieutenant Alleyne Bland, HMS Racehorse, and Lieutenant Leeds, HEICS Elphinstone, Lieutenant Charles Randle Egerton, HMS North Star, was in charge of firing the rocket-tubes.
 Bombardment and an incomplete siege commenced on 27 December 1845 (the British lacking the manpower to completely surround the pā).
-Several weeks of siege punctuated by skirmishing followed.The guns were fired with accuracy throughout the siege causing considerable damage to the palisades, although those inside the pā were safe in the underground shelters.
+Several weeks of siege punctuated by skirmishing followed.
+The guns were fired with accuracy throughout the siege causing considerable damage to the palisades, although those inside the pā were safe in the underground shelters.